rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

 If you _are_ planning to run a node, do the following:

-1. Start by running the `!goerliEth` command above to acquire enough ETH to register your node
+1. Start by running the `!holeskyEth` command above to acquire enough ETH to register your node
 2. Register your node (see the [Preparing your Node](../node/prepare-node) page for instructions)
-3. Run the following command to get 8 Goerli ETH so you can create a validator:
+3. Run the following command to get 8 Holesky ETH so you can create a validator:

 ```
-!nodeOperator <your goerli address>
+!nodeOperator <your holesky address>
 ```

 In order to use `!nodeOperator`, the address you provide it _must_ be a registered Rocket Pool node.
 Therefore, you must follow these 3 steps in that order.

-## Getting Test RPL on Goerli
+## Getting Test RPL on Holesky

 If you're testing out node operation, you'll need some test RPL in addition to test ETH.
 To get this, you'll need to use the Smartnode stack's command line interface (CLI) tool.